u-bend leak

 Depending on what’s caused the leak, your insurer can help in a number of ways – including covering the cost of repairs.

-‘LV= will also provide dehumidifiers and pay for any increase in your bills while we’re carrying out work in your home.’
+"If you have home insurance with LV=, we'll cover pretty much all aspects of your leak claim, depending on what’s caused it.
+We'll also provide dehumidifiers and pay for any increase in your bills while we’re carrying out work in your home."